 India VIX is probably the most unique broad market index on the NSE.
-Rather than showing the performance of a segment or the entire stock market, India VIX indicates market volatility.
+India VIX indicates market volatility rather than showing the performance of a segment or the entire stock market.
 Thus, even the formula for calculating India VIX differs from the other broad market indices.
-India VIX index (introduced in 2008) is tracked closely by both traders and investors, who take notice of movements and consider their positions accordingly in case of a volatile market.
+India VIX index (introduced in 2008) is tracked closely by traders and investors, who take notice of movements and consider their positions accordingly in case of a volatile market.

 This article explores what India VIX is, why it is important, how it is calculated and what are the implications of changes in India VIX.

 Volatility measures the rate of fluctuations in a security’s price or a market index’s value.
 A volatility index is meant to measure the volatility in a particular market.
 Typically, high volatility indicates high risk, and low volatility indicates low risk.

 India VIX is a volatility index that indicates the degree of volatility or fluctuations expected in NIFTY 50 in the next 30 days by traders.